Top Ten Nutritional Myths.

 Marathon runner Jeff Galloway describes in his running book, Galloway's Book on Running, how he tried carb-loading before a marathon.
 As a result he couldn't finish the race.
 He admits in the book that runners should burn fat for energy.

 Adrenaline and cortisol are produced in the adrenal medulla.
 The adrenal gland gets tired of producing excessive levels of adrenaline and cortisol in the same manner as the pancreas when it gets tired of producing excessive amounts of insulin.
 Adrenal exhaustion does occur.
 When the adrenal gland collapses, so will you.
 One day the runner is full of power.
-A couple of months later you are weak, exhausted and you ache all over.
-The doctor says you have chronic fatigue syndrome (CFS) and/or fibromyalgia, and "nobody knows what causes it."
+A couple of months later he is weak, exhausted, and aches all over.
+The doctor says he has chronic fatigue syndrome (CFS) and/or fibromyalgia, and "nobody knows what causes it."
 Well, the doctor may not know what causes it, but the answer is easily understood.
 The same thing happens to the obese from an excess consumption of carbohydrates even though they may get very little exercise.

-Tim commented in the television documentary that he felt much stronger, healthier and climbed easier when he ate the Sherpa's food, which was high-fat Yak meat, instead of the typical low-fat, low-protein, high-carbohydrate food used by United States expeditions.
-The Yak is a domesticated animal similar to a cow that is raised for meat, milk and is used as a beast of burden.
+Tim commented in the television documentary that he felt much stronger, healthier, and climbed easier when he ate the Sherpa's food, which was high-fat Yak meat, instead of the typical low-fat, low-protein, high-carbohydrate food used by United States expeditions.
+The Yak is a domesticated animal similar to a cow that is raised for meat and milk and used as a beast of burden.

 Discovery Channel - Everest: Beyond the Limit.

-Another pair more successful climbers, David Tait and his Sherpa, Phurba Tashi, wanted to set a new world record by climbing over Mount Everest and descending on the other side and then returning in what is called a double traverse.
-He and his Sherpa made it over the top and down the other side, but David Tait gave up saying he did not want to take the world record while Sherpa Phurba Tashi climbing next to him was obviously a much more superior and capable climber.
+Another pair of more successful climbers, David Tait and his Sherpa, Phurba Tashi, wanted to set a new world record by climbing over Mount Everest, descending on the other side, and returning in what is called a double traverse.
+He and his Sherpa made it over the top and down the other side, but David Tait gave up, saying he did not want to take the world record while Sherpa Phurba Tashi climbing next to him was obviously a much more superior and capable climber.

 Carbohydrates are not needed for energy.
 The scientific and actual requirement for carbohydrates is ZERO.
 Athletes would be well advised to practice on a high-fat, low-carbohydrate diet to maintain a healthy body and prevent insulin resistance of the cells.
 The harmful effects from adrenaline and cortisol do not occur.
 Sprint racers could then eat carbohydrates for maximum performance during the short contest because the cells have more insulin sensitivity.
+Marathon runners who "carb load" reach a point in the middle of the race where the muscles run out of stored glycogen (stored glucose).
+The legs suddenly run out of energy.
+Runners call this symptom hitting the wall.
+The legs switch to burning fat or triglycerides for energy after a period of weakness and recovery.
+This is especially true when a runner trains at shorter distances by carb loading, and the legs never learn to burn triglycerides easily.
 Long distance runners and mountain climbers should eat fat for energy.

 Myth No. 7 - Runners Should Eat a Low-Fat Diet.